 The students of Walden Middle School successfully navigate today and tomorrow’s ever-changing world as confident and resilient learners, leaders, and empathic diverse citizens.

 Advocating for all students and standing by each one to promote high expectations and success, the school counselors at Walden Middle School enhance the Comprehensive School Counseling Program through a proactive, collaborative approach to ensure equity and access for each unique student.
 Supported by a devoted staff and invested parents, the Walden School Counseling Program ensures that all students are engaged in academic, social/emotional and career development.

-Kara Lane is brand new to Park Hill for the 2020-2021 school year.
-She comes to us from Omaha, Nebraska.
+Kara Lane came to Park Hill in 2020.
 She earned her Bachelor’s degree in Elementary Education with a Spanish Minor in 2005 from the University of Nebraska at Kearney.
-Shortly after she began teaching Elementary Spanish in Omaha.
 She received her Master’s Degree in K-12 School Counseling in 2015 from the University of Nebraska at Omaha.
-From 2016 to 2019 she worked as an elementary school counselor and transitioned into a middle school counselor for the 2019-2020 school year.
-When not researching and/or learning about trends in school counseling, she enjoys spending time with family and cheering on the Nebraska Cornhuskers!
+She has worked as an elementary Spanish teacher, elementary school counselor and as a middle school counselor.
+She enjoys spending time with family and cheering on the Nebraska Cornhuskers!
 GO BIG RED!

 Katherine Tormey Kraai began working in the Park Hill School District in 2010 as a school social worker.
 Mrs. Tormey Kraai received her undergraduate degree from William Jewell College and a masters degree in Social Work from UMKC.
 Prior to coming to Park Hill she worked in other school districts, as well as two crisis centers for children and adults.